BlenderVR/manual/manual/components/osc.rst

   </processor>

-And modified it to fit to your needs (spatializer, speakers mapping, microphone inputs, etc.), the rest of the sound adding process takes place in Blender-VR.
+And modified it to fit to your needs (spatializer, speakers mapping, microphone inputs, etc.), the rest of the sound adding process takes place in BlenderVR.

 .. note::
   You also need to specify the folder containing your osc library in the `configuration file <configuration-file.html#library-path-sub-section>`__.